s-victor/TinyPedal/docs/customization.md

 Show average refueling or replenishing per pit stop, and display warning color if value exceeds `Tank capacity` (fuel) or `100%` (energy).

+## Driver stats viewer
+**Driver stats viewer can be accessed from `Tools` menu in main window.**

+Driver stats viewer is used for viewing [Driver stats](#driver-stats).
+Note, the viewer only allows limited reset or removal, stat value cannot be edited by design.
+Any changes will take immediate effect after confirmation, changes cannot be undone.

+Driver stats are grouped under specific track name, which can be switched from track name selector on the top.

+To sort by specific stat, click on corresponding column name.
+Stats are sorted by `personal best lap time` by default.

+To view corresponding track map, click `View Map` button.

+To reload stats data, click `Reload` button.

+To delete all stats from a specific track, click `Delete` button.

+To remove all stats from a specific vehicle, right-click on vehicle name and select `Remove Vehicle`.

+To reset personal best lap time to default, right-click on personal best lap time and select `Reset Lap Time`.

+`Vehicle` column is vehicle classification info, which is determined by `vehicle_classification` option in [Stats module](#stats-module).

+`PB` column is personal best lap time.
+This value can be reset via right-click menu.

+`Km` column is total driven distance in kilometers.
+Note, `odometer_unit` setting from [Units and symbols](#units-and-symbols) affects how this column is displayed.

+`Hours` column is total time spent in driving (only counts when vehicle speed higher than 1 m/s).

+`Liter` column is total fuel consumed.
+Note, `fuel_unit` setting from [Units and symbols](#units-and-symbols) affects how this column is displayed.

+`Valid` column is total valid laps completed.

+`Invalid` column is total invalid laps completed.

+`Penalties` column is total penalties received in race.
+Non-race penalties are not recorded.

+`Races` column is total races completed.

+`Wins` column is total races won.

+`Podiums` column is total podiums from race.

+Note, race completion and final standings stats are retrieved at the moment when local driver crossed finish line on final lap, it does not concern any post-race penalties or finish state from team mate.

 ## Vehicle brand editor
 **Vehicle brand editor can be accessed from `Tools` menu in main window.**